 According to Dr Hemachudha, the current situation is like a warning sign, reminding us that the big wave is coming.
-According to scientific records, the second wave should happen between two months to two years [after the initial outbreak].
+According to expectations the second wave should happen between two months to two years [after the initial outbreak].

-As the number of people infected by the influenza A(H1N1) virus hit almost 8,500 cases in 38 countries, the two-day WHO meeting concluded with poorer countries dissatisfied with the stance of the US.
+As the number of people infected by the influenza A(H1N1) virus hit almost 8,500 cases in 38 countries, the two-day WHO meeting concluded with poorer countries dissatisfied at the stance of the US.

 “Intellectual property” says US

-Indonesia, one of the countries heavily hit in the outbreak, wanted vaccines produced by industrialised countries shared with developing nations which do not have the means to produce enough doses in the event of a global pandemic.
+Indonesia, one of the countries heavily hit by the outbreak, wanted vaccines produced by industrialised countries shared with developing nations which do not have the means to produce enough doses in the event of a global pandemic.

-Poor countries argued they should have access to the resulting vaccines, especially if the samples used to develop them came from the developing world.
+Poor countries argued that they should have access to the resulting vaccines, especially if the samples used to create them came from developing countries.

 Coinciding with this Japan confirmed 13 students at a high school in the western city of Kobe had tested positive for influenza A(H1N1), bringing the total number of confirmed cases there to 25.

 In nearby Osaka city there are nine suspected cases from one high school, with about 100 additional students in the same school reporting symptoms such as fever.